Towards Safe, Explainable, and Regulated Autonomous Driving: An XAI framework for autonomous driving

-Now, before we provide a descriptive basis for the XAI component, we can already provide a descriptive definition of an end-to-end autonomous controller: A control system $C$ is an {\it end-to-end control system} or {\it\bfseries eeC}, if $C$ is a total function that maps every instance $e \in E$ to an action $a\in A$ where $A$ in an autonomous system's repertoire of actions.
+This mapping is intended to denote how {\it every} controller's responsibility is to map a perceived or sensed environment to an autonomous system function.
+We can provide a descriptive definition of an end-to-end autonomous controller as follows: A control system $C$ is an {\it end-to-end control system} or {\it\bfseries eeC}, if $C$ is a total function that maps every instance of an environment to a relevant action

-Even with such a high-level description, we can note that the most important attribute of a {\it eeC} is that it provides a complete mapping from any sensed environment to an action selection.
-We want this simple definition because we are interested only in autonomous controllers that provide a complete control system for any particular autonomous system rather than subcomponents (e.g., we are not directly interested in sub-controllers for sub-actions).
+Even with such a high-level description, we can note that the most essential attribute of an {\it eeC} is that it provides a complete mapping from any sensed environment to an action selection.
+We want this simple definition because we are not directly interested in sub-controllers for sub-actions; we are rather interested in autonomous controllers that provide complete control for high-level actions of any particular autonomous system, and which can be scrutinized for safety compliance for the whole scope of autonomous operation.
+Therefore, the {\it eeC} component is primarily responsible for perceiving the operational scene accurately using sensors such as video cameras, ultrasonics, lidar, radar, and other sensors, and enabling the car to take relevant actions.